Policy group overview

 Prior to joining the DOB, Ms. Begin worked as Vice President and Legal Counsel for the Massachusetts Share Insurance Corporation and at a Worcester-based bank holding company.
 Ms. Begin serves as a board member and past president of the American Association of Residential Mortgage Regulators, and is a recipient of the 2014 Distinguished Service Award.
 She holds a Bachelor of Science in Business Administration from Nichols College and a Juris Doctorate from Suffolk University Law School.

-Merrily S. Gerrish, Deputy Commissioner and General Counsel
+Barbara E. Keefe, Deputy Commissioner and General Counsel

 Paul A. Gibson, Chief Risk Officer

-Paul Gibson was appointed Chief Risk Office in 2019.
+Paul Gibson was appointed Chief Risk Officer in 2019.
 In this role, Mr. Gibson is responsible for the oversight of regulated banks, credit unions, and nearly 10,000 non-depository licensees.
 He has over 23 years of experience in financial services regulation including, most recently, serving as the Senior Deputy Commissioner for the Non-Depository Institution Supervision (NDIS) unit.
 Mr. Gibson held many bank examiner and management positions throughout his tenure supervising both depository and non-depository examinations.
 Before joining the Division, he gained experience in the banking industry.
 Mr. Gibson holds a Bachelor of Science in Business Administration degree in Finance from Suffolk University.

 Jay P. Bienvenu, Senior Deputy Commissioner